The Slime Crabwalk To Oblivion Release: 24 January 2025 Submit Coverage MP3 Download

 Social Media Icon

-THE SLIME, a Toronto-based hardcore/crossover band, is back with their new album Crab Walk to Oblivion, set for release on March 28, 2025.
+THE SLIME, a Toronto-based hardcore/crossover band, is back with their new album Crab Walk to Oblivion, set for release on January 24, 2025.
 Known for their energetic blend of hardcore, thrash, and punk, the band has cultivated a reputation for intense live shows and a sound that marries the old school with the new.
 The album, produced by Dylan Frankland at Wychwood Sound and mastered by Will Killingsworth at Dead Air Studios, is a sonic assault that pushes their experimentation to new extremes.

 With a fierce running time of 15 minutes and 48 seconds, Crab Walk to Oblivion is a tightly-packed burst of hardcore intensity.
 The album kicks off with "Washout Revenge," a no-holds-barred punk track about societal outcasts seeking revenge, before moving into "Sludge," where heavy, sludge-laden riffs transition into off-kilter rhythms.
 Tracks like "Moving Target" and "Russian Roulette" reflect the band’s deep well of influences, from thrashy metal to old-school hardcore.
 "Moving Target" tackles the rise of right-wing ideologies during the pandemic, calling out hypocrisy, while "Russian Roulette" presents a grim anti-war narrative, imagining the horrors of modern combat.